neilsambhu/carla-race/timeline/README.md

 2/10/2024 12:54 PM: TODO: increase model size to make learning faster.
 2/15/2024 4:45 PM: TODO: when episode is not successful, start retraining from minimum error.
 Never mind.
 2/16/2024 11:30 PM: TODO: keep network at low levels.
+2/17/2024 12:18 AM: TODO: understand (1) how to represent policy of actions and (2) how to provide generalizability.